 Keffer thought the Obama Stimulus Bill was such a great idea that he used his position as a powerful House Committee Chairman to bring Obama’s domestic iron mandate to Texas.

 A fiscal note prepared for the bill found that Keffer’s bill would increase costs so much that its impact could not even be determined.
-Cities who were polled on the matter, however, said that Keffer’s bill would increase construction costs on water infrastructure projects by a full 15%.
+Cities who were polled on the matter, however, said that Keffer’s bill would increase construction costs on water infrastructure projects by a full 15 percent.